AnyMindGroup/zio-pubsub/docs/serde.md

 # Serialization / Deserialization

-Serializer and deserializer are defined under `com.anymindgroup.pubsub.serde`.
+Serializer and deserializer are available via `import com.anymindgroup.pubsub.{Serializer, Deserializer}`.

 A `Deserializer` basically represents a function that takes a message with array of bytes as input and returns type `T` by using environment `R`.
 Other meta information under `ReceivedMessage` can be included into building type `T` apart from the message body.